 - At least 12 credits of undergraduate Government courses for the MPA or Political Science programs

 For all students who have already been ADMITTED to the Accelerated Master’s program and are completing their transition form, you will still complete the transition using the paper-based transition form.
+Your graduate academic advisor is determined based on your program, and can be found here.

 For those students who are applying to the Accelerated Master’s program, you will need to complete the process online through the Office of Graduate Admissions website following the steps below: